 The short answer to this question is no—at least not right away.
 Most beginner keyboards come with built-in speakers.
 Once you or your child starts performing publicly, however, an amp may become necessary.

 No one becomes a musical virtuoso overnight—practice is essential.
-Every missed key and out-of-tempo tune is a necessary part of practice, but let’s face it: they can be difficult to listen to.
-Fortunately, most keyboards come with a headphone jack, so you can make the mistakes you need for improvement without also playing on the frayed nerves of family and neighbors!
+Every missed key and out-of-tempo tune is a necessary part of practice, but let’s face it: mistakes can be difficult to listen to.
+Fortunately, most keyboards come with a headphone jack, so students can make the mistakes needed for improvement without also playing on the frayed nerves of family and neighbors!

-The number of keys on your keyboard affects what you can play.
+The number of keys on a keyboard affects what can be played.
 Most keyboards come with 66, 72, or 88 keys.
 For a beginner, 66 keys are sufficient for learning to play, and you can play most music on a 72-key instrument.
 For anyone interested in playing classical piano, however, a full 88 keys are recommended, especially if you plan on one day playing a traditional piano.

 Many keyboards have fewer than 66 keys.
 This is common for a synthesizer or keyboard dedicated to producing electronic organ music.
 For instance, an analog synthesizer restricts itself to the number of keys needed to play songs in particular genres.
 Professional keyboards can often shift keys up or down to accommodate specific ranges.